Is Urban Farming Profitable in India? Real ₹ Numbers After 14 Months (2026)

 • Setup costs (one-time)

-• Ongoing costs (monthly)
+• Ongoing monthly costs

 Every Harvest

-• Weight in grams
+• Weight in grams per crop

-• Market value (Chennai organic prices)
+• Market value at Madanapalle organic prices

-• Date harvested
+• Date harvested and crop stage

 Time Investment